*** Change over days available Wed, Fri & Sundays *** Minimum stay 2 nights ***

 These treehouses are the best of glamping structures.
 The spiral staircases splay out like leaves, guiding you skyward through the branches to the low-impact, off grid, floating futuristic abodes, designed by owner Mark to have as little disturbance on, and allow as much enjoyment of the stunning natural surroundings.
 With walks aplenty around the magnificent countryside, including a short trek to your leafy nest, these treehouses are the perfect place to pause, breathe and immerse yourself fully in the sensory experience offered in this tranquil place.

 Check-in - 3pm / Check -out - 11am

 Each one of these chic tree shelters sleeps four - two adults on a hand built wooden double bed, and two children in built in bunk beds.
 There is an optional daybed for a third child available.
 All beds have views over the woodland from large windows, allowing for star gazing and bird spotting well into the night.
-The living space is big enough for a family stay, and cozy enough for a couple, with cooking and washing up facilities, comfortable seating and dining areas, and a central wood-burning stove providing a sepia glow over this simple existence.
+The living space is big enough for a family stay and cozy enough for a couple, with fully equipped kitchen cooking and washing up facilities, comfortable seating and dining areas, and a central wood-burning stove providing a sepia glow over this simple existence.
 The shower can be found under the structure, and the compost toilet is on its own platform nearby.
 Rope bridges, spiral staircases, tree hammocks and streams also add to the experience, allowing the kids and the big kids an amazing, serene experience between the branches.

 To view more pictures of Hengoed click the button below.